github/learn.github.com/p/normal.md

 	#	modified:   lib/simplegit.rb

-The `lib/simplegit.rb` file is still unstaged, but the `README` file is now under the 'Changes to be committed' section - it is **staged**.
+The `lib/simplegit.rb` file is still unstaged, but the `README` file is now under the 'Changes to be committed' section - it is "staged".
 If we run the commit command (without the -a, which automatically stages everything), only the changes to that file will go into the commit - the `simplegit.rb` file will remain unstaged.
 In this instance, we'll use the `-m` option with `git commit`